-These Terms and Conditions (Terms) create a contract between you and Frontiers Media SA (Frontiers) which applies to your use of our websites and to any other interaction between you and Frontiers.
+These General Conditions create a contract between you and Frontiers Media SA (Frontiers) which applies to your use of our websites, including those of Hosted Journals as defined below.

 Frontiers is an award-winning Open Science platform and leading Open Access scholarly publisher.
-Our mission is to make high-quality, peer-reviewed research articles rapidly and freely available to everybody in the world, thereby accelerating scientific and technological innovation, societal progress and economic growth.
-Founded in 2007 by two neuroscientists, Frontiers has grown to become one of the world’s largest open-access publishers
+Our mission is to make science open, so that all may live healthy lives on a healthy planet.
+Founded in 2007 by neuroscientists Kamila Markram and Henry Markram, Frontiers has grown to become one of the world’s largest and most cited open-access publishers.

 Our contract with you is personal to you and may not be assigned or transferred by you to any other person.

-Your right to use of any Frontiers website and any Frontiers functionality is conditional on your complying with these terms and all other applicable rules and conditions of Frontiers.
-Frontiers will also comply with its terms and conditions.
+Your right to use any Website and any related functionality is conditional on your complying with these conditions and all other applicable rules and conditions specified by Frontiers.
+Frontiers will also comply with its rules and conditions.

 Frontiers may refuse or cancel a registration, at its discretion, with or without notice.